-Klaus Müllen obtained honorary professorships from East China University of Science and Technology, Shanghai; the Institute of Chemistry Chinese Academy of Sciences, Changchun; the Institute of Chemistry Chinese Academy of Science, Beijing; the Jiao Tong University, Shanghai and last not least the University of Heidelberg, as well as Honorary Doctorate degrees from University of Sofia, Karlsruhe Institute of Technology (KIT) and Jiatong University, Shanghai and the University of Ulm.
+Klaus Müllen obtained honorary professorships from East China University of Science and Technology, Shanghai; the Institute of Applied Chemistry Chinese Academy of Sciences, Changchun; the Institute of Chemistry Chinese Academy of Science, Beijing; the Jiao Tong University, Shanghai and last not least the University of Heidelberg.
+Honorary doctorate degrees obtained Klaus Müllen from the University of Sofia, the Karlsruhe Institute of Technology (KIT) and the Jiatong University, Shanghai and the University of Ulm.
 In 1999 he became a member of the prestigious German Academy of Sciences "Leopoldina".
 From 2008-2009 he served as president of the German Chemical Society (GDCh).
 In 2010 he received an Advanced ERC Grant for his work on nanographenes.
 Since 2012 he is corresponding member of the North Rhine-Westphalian Academy of Sciences and Arts and 2013 he became a honorary member of the distinguished American Academy of Arts & Sciences.
 During 2013 and 2014 he was president of the German Association for the Advancement of Science and Medicine.
 Recently (2015) he became a new member the European Academy of Sciences (EURASC) and corresponding member in the category of mathematics and sciences of the "Braunschweigische Wissenschaftliche Gesellschaft".

 He is currently associate editor of the Journal of the American Chemical Society.
 His broad research interests range from the development of new polymer-forming reactions, including methods of organometallic chemistry, to the chemistry and physics of small molecules, graphenes, dendrimers and biosynthetic hybrids.
 His work further encompasses the formation of multi-dimensional polymers with complex shape-persistent architectures, nanocomposites, and molecular materials with liquid crystalline properties for electronic and optoelectronic devices.
 He owns about 60 patents, published nearly 1700 papers and has a h-index of 117.